-- 10 penalty point deduction for not participating in the CATME team-making survey. - Failure to take 4 out of 5 tests will result in a 10 point penalty deduction for each of the 4 required tests you neglected to attempt.
+- 10 penalty point deduction for not participating in the CATME team-making survey (see Team-Based Learning section below for more details). - Failure to take 4 out of 5 tests will result in a 10 point penalty deduction for each of the 4 required tests you neglected to attempt.
 (This means that if you only took one test, 30 penalty points will be deducted from your point total.) - There will be 50 point penalty deduction from your point total if you are not exempt from it and fail to take the final exam.